Back

 Dog Walkers & Services

-For the 20% who rely on external help and everyone who travels—find, compare, and book certified dog walkers filtered by price, rating, distance, and availability.
+For the 20% who rely on external help and everyone who travels — find, compare, and book certified walkers by price, rating, distance, and availability.

-• Detailed profiles — certifications, services (individual walks, group walks, behavior training, puppy care), and reviews
+• Detailed profiles — certifications, services (individual, group, training, puppy care), and reviews

-• Available time slots — see open hours (9:00 AM to 5:30 PM) and book directly from the app
+• Time slots — see open hours and book directly from the app

-• Instant contact — "Call me now" and "Message" buttons for quick communication with walkers
+• Instant contact — "Call" and "Message" buttons for quick walker communication

 Final Design